searchspring/snap/packages/snap-preact-components/src/components/Atoms/Image/readme.md

 ## Image

-Renders a Image, with built in fallback and rollover functionality.
+Renders an Image with fallback and rollover functionality.

 ## Usage

 ### src
-Specify required image `src` url
+The required `src` prop contains the url of the image to render.

 ``` jsx
 <Image src={searchResponse.results.mappings.core.imageUrl} alt='image' />
 ```

 ### alt
-Specify required image `alt` name
+The required `alt` prop is the image `alt` attribute

 ``` jsx
 <Image src={searchResponse.results.mappings.core.imageUrl} alt='image' />
 ```

 ### fallback
-Specify optional image `fallback`
+The `fallback` prop contains the url of the fallback image to render if the primary image fails to load.

 ``` jsx
 <Image src={searchResponse.results.mappings.core.imageUrl} fallback='https://www.example.com/image.jpg' alt='image' />
 ```

 ### hoverSrc
-Specify optional image to display on hover using the `hoverSrc` prop
+The `hoverSrc` prop contains the url of the alternative image to display on hover.

 ``` jsx
 <Image src={searchResponse.results.mappings.core.imageUrl} hoverSrc={searchResponse.results.mappings.core.hoverImg} alt='image' />